Story first published on 2017.09.28 | Updated on 2018.06.18

 |Game Mode (Disables WIN key)||Compatibility: Windows 7, 8, 8.1, 10|

-It will make your typing experience much better – although you should get ready for an eargasm and/or people annoyed with that super clicky sound.
+If you’re coming from a membrane keyboard, it’ll definitely bring your typing experience to a next level – although you should get ready for an eargasm and/or people annoyed with that super clicky sound.
 It’s great to type on, and in fact, I might consider it as my second driver beside my current GALAX HoF Black Edition MX Brown switch keyboard.

 The RGB lighting is good – not to mention its great customizability for the price and it lights up very well even on dark environments but some color representations aren’t that accurate.